alanboy/stuff/blog/_posts/2019-04-23-financial-management.markdown

 ## Single factor pricing model

-Expected return on a security (extrememly important)
+Expected return on a security (extremely important)

 Forecasting the return on the stick